HugoByte/DIVE/test/README.md

 ## Steps to run the script

-- Step 1: Run the DIVE package that spins ups two chains for sending message using BTP
+- Step 1: Run the DIVE command that spins ups two chains for sending message using BTP

   ![img1](img/../../img/img1%202.png)